 ADA Accessibility Statement on Your Website

 In the footer of your website, you will see an “Accessibility” link.

 Clicking that link will take a visitor to the accessibility statement.

 Hide WCAG Website Setting

-In the list of Website settings available to you in kvCORE you will see a 'Hide WCAG' option that is defaulted to 'No'.
+In the list of Website settings available to you in kvCORE you will see a 'Hide WCAG' option that is defaulted to toggled off.

-This only refers to the accessibility statement that we discussed above and not the template's structure itself; your website will still technically meet WCAG 2.1 AA standards regardless of this setting.
+This only refers to the accessibility statement that was discussed above and not the template's structure itself; your website will still technically meet WCAG 2.1 AA standards regardless of this setting.

-If you change it to 'Yes', however, the accessibility statement will be removed from your Accessibility page and visitors will be directed to contact you directly for assistance.
-Thus, we strongly recommend to leave this setting defaulted to 'No'.
+If you toggle the setting on, however, the accessibility statement will be removed from your Accessibility page and visitors will be directed to contact you directly for assistance.
+Thus, it's strongly recommended to leave this setting defaulted to off.